software-mansion/scarb/website/docs/registries/custom-registry.md

 ]
 ```

-As you can see it is a JSON array with each entry being a version of the `foo` package available in the registry.
+As you can see, it is a JSON array with each entry representing a version of the `foo` package available in the registry.
-An entry consist of `v` key that describes the version, `deps` array describing each version dependency requirements and `cksum` which is an `sha256` hash used to verify integrity.
+An entry consists of the `v` key that describes the version, a `deps` array describing each version's dependency requirements, and a `cksum`, which is a `sha256` hash used to verify integrity.

 ### Package archive

-Last type of files that needs to be served are the package archives.
+The last type of files that needs to be served are the package archives.
-These are the output of `scarb package` command as described in [Packaging](./packaging) section.
+These are the outputs of the `scarb package` command, as described in the [Packaging](./packaging) section.

 ## Using custom registry

-To use a custom registry to download specific dependency you need to add `registry` key to the entry.
+To use a custom registry to download a specific dependency, you need to add a `registry` key to the entry.
 It needs to point to a URL that returns the registry index file.

 ```toml